zth/rescript-relay/rescript-relay-documentation/docs/tutorial/queries-2.md

 <details>
 <summary>Deep dive: When to use a secondary query</summary>

 We've mentioned before that Relay is designed to help you fetch all of your data requirements for an entire screen up-front.
-But w can generalize this and say that it's a _user interaction_ that should have at most one query.
-Navigating to another screen is just one common type of user intecation.
+But we can generalize this and say that it's a _user interaction_ that should have at most one query.
+Navigating to another screen is just one common type of user interaction.

 Within a screen, some interactions may disclose additional data from what was shown initially.
 If an interaction is performed relatively rarely, but needs a significant amount of additional data, it can be smart to fetch that additional data in a second query, performed when the interaction happens, rather than up-front when the screen is first loaded.
 This makes that initial load faster and less expensive.